upperlinecode/rn-05-stack-navigation/README.md

 ## Objectives

-- Implement Stack navigation in a React Native app.
+- Implement stack navigation in a React Native app.
 - Use the navigation prop to pass parameters between routes.
 - Add modals to the app.